 Nate Foster is an artist and instructor.
 When he’s not at the front desk or managing our Sales Gallery, he’s teaching numerous classes at the AAH.
 He holds a degree in design and is passionate about teaching drawing.

 Randy Miller III

 Randy Miller attended Harrisburg Arts Magnet School from 1993-1996 studying fine arts and illustration.
-He earned a degree in Graphic Design in 2000 and taught Cartooning classes at AAH from 1999-2010.
+He earned a degree in Graphic Design in 2000 and taught at AAH from 1999-2010.
 Randy has maintained the AAH website since 2002 and also serves as Gallery Assistant on Sunday afternoons.